 After a night at camp, we headed towards Spitzkoppe, a striking area where we’d be sleeping under the cliffs and stars.
-En route, we stopped to check out some ancient rock carvings which turned out to be really cool.
+En route, we stopped to check out some ancient rock carvings.

 Our guide for the rock carving walk, Elizabeth, took us towards the site of the drawings.
 It was a boiling hot day so even the short walk and a couple of sets of stairs up to the artwork had us all sweating!
 There’s absolutely no shade in the desert, which Namibia was teaching us the hard way.

 But the carvings made up for it.
 How interesting are these?

 Most of them show animals – as you can see – like giraffe and buffalo.
 Elizabeth told us that ancient people probably used the rock faces as a kind of classroom, to educate other people about the different types of animals in the region.
 They could also have been used as a warning board – for example if lions were routinely seen in the area, the engravings would let others know about potential dangers.